3. Hello Physics World !

 You can download sample1-110105.zip from here, build and run!
 Visual C 2008 and the Code:: Blocks 8.02 for the project files are included.

-Next time, we learn how to use drawstuff which is a simple 3 D graphics library based OpenGL attach to ODE.
+Next time, we learn how to use the Drawstuff which is a simple 3 D graphics library based on OpenGL.

 API